yehiarasheed/processing4/README.md

 We’re excited to announce the release of Processing 4.3.1!
 This update brings tooling improvements and a friendlier experience for contributors.
 To learn more, read the [Processing 4.3.1 announcement](https://github.com/processing/processing4-carbon-aug-19/wiki/Announcing-Processing-4.3.1-(release-candidate)).

+Processing was initiated in 2001 by Ben Fry and Casey Reas, who lead the development and maintenance of the project until 2023.
+We are grateful for their vision and dedication to the project.
+Processing is also indebted to over two decades of contributions from the broader Processing community.

+> [!NOTE]
+> Due to platform limitations, the GitHub Contributors page for this repository does not show the complete list of contributors.
+However, the [git commit history](https://github.com/processing/processing4/commits/main/) provides a full record of the project's contributions.
+For contributor graphs before November 13th, refer to [this page](https://github.com/benfry/processing4/graphs/contributors).
+A comprehensive [list of all contributors](#contributors) is also included below.

 ## Using Processing

 If you're interested in *using* Processing, head over to the [download page](https://processing.org/download), or read more about the project on the [Processing website](https://processing.org/).
 There are also several [tutorials](https://processing.org/tutorials) that provide a helpful introduction.
 They are complemented by hundreds of examples that are included with the software itself.